Astro-Sean/AutoPHoT/README.md

 Once installed, locate the solve-field executable [default location: /usr/local/astrometry/bin/solve-field] and update (if needed) 'solve_field_exe_loc' in syntax (see [here](https://github.com/Astro-Sean/autophot/blob/master/autophot_example.ipynb)).

-**If the user trusts their WCS this step can be ignore as Astrometry.net is not used.**
+**If the user trusts their WCS this step can be ignored as Astrometry.net is not used.**

-* Image subtraction a local instance of [HOTPANTS](http://www.ascl.net/1504.004) by Andy Becker - HOTPANTS can be found [here](https://github.com/acbecker/).
+* Image subtraction uses a local instance of [HOTPANTS](http://www.ascl.net/1504.004) by Andy Becker - HOTPANTS can be found [here](https://github.com/acbecker/).
 Once installed, locate the hotpants executable and update 'hotpants_exe_loc' in syntax see [here](https://github.com/Astro-Sean/autophot/blob/master/autophot_example.ipynb).

 **If the user has no need for image subtraction this step can be ignored.**

 **Known error with installation of HOTPANTS**